On Asymptotics and Resurgent Structures of Enumerative Gromov-Witten Invariants: An Exactly-Solvable Model: The Resolved Conifold

 In section~\ref{sec:stage} we showed how to relate GW asymptotics to free-energy instanton sectors, in particular relating the first term in the right-hand side of \eqref{eq:GW_coni_large_order} with the one-loop one-instanton free energy $F^{(1)}_0$; see \eqref{eq:GW_saddle_point_growth} and the discussion which follows.
 Ideally, one would now like to do the same for the multi-loop (eventually multi-instanton) one-instanton free energies and their relation to higher terms in \eqref{eq:GW_coni_large_order}.
 Unfortunately, already finding a direct relation at two-loops, between $F^{(1)}_1$ and any higher term in \eqref{eq:GW_coni_large_order}, turns out not to be possible using the saddle-point approximation from section~\ref{sec:stage}.
 In fact, our saddle-point approach is non-standard, in the sense that the saddle-point itself grows with $d$ (or $g$), which essentially obscures a clear-cut relation between free-energy asymptotics and GW asymptotics beyond the first term.
 For the present example of the resolved conifold we can bypass this problem, working directly with the explicit form of the GW invariants, but this will not be possible for more complicated examples.

 Let us end our discussion of the resolved conifold by going back to our diagram \eqref{eq:resurgene_Qexpansion_diag}.
 As we mentioned earlier, one cannot find nonperturbative GW invariants via a $Q$-expansion of the resurgent asymptotic expansion for the perturbative free energy $F^{(0)}_g$.
-This is already clear in equation \eqref{eq:resconifold_F0g_F10}, where, although the left-hand side does have a regular expansion around $Q=0$ from which one reads the GW invariants, the same does not hold true for the right-hand side, where one finds a logarithmic singularity at that same point.
+This is already clear in equation \eqref{eq:resconifold_F0g_F10}, where, although the left-hand side does have a regular expansion around $Q=0$ from which one reads the GW invariants (this is just the statement that the left-hand side is a regular generating function), the same does not hold true for the right-hand side, where one finds a logarithmic singularity at that same point (recall that the instanton action is proportional to $t$).
 In other words, the ``resurgence rewriting'' of the perturbative free energies, $F^{(0)}_g(Q)$, as an asymptotic series in $1/g$ does not respect, term by term, a regular $Q$-expansion.
 Only when we consider all corrections in $1/g$ and perform their resummation (yielding the polylogarithm, in this case of the resolved conifold) can we recover regularity at $Q=0$.
 Looking directly at the resurgent GW expansion \eqref{eq:GW_coni_large_order}, one also sees how the right-hand side has a non-regular $Q$-dependence through $t=-\log Q$.
 Although the possibility remains that there might be a better variable than $Q$ or $t$ to establish the match against nonperturbative GW invariants, it may also be the case that there is no such variable and reading nonperturbative GW invariants (naturally formulated using a $Q$-expansion) from resurgence expressions (naturally written using the $t$ variable) is in fact a nontrivial problem which might require some \textit{a priori} enumerative interpretation to know what to look for.
 Perhaps the fact that the polynomials \eqref{polyname0} through \eqref{polyname3}, appearing in the resurgence relation \eqref{eq:GW_coni_large_order}, have rational coefficients much like the GW invariants themselves, is a clue in that direction.